 Making ink from plants

 I am infatuated with ink.
 Some people collect baseball cards or figurines.
 I collect ink.
-About a year ago, I learned how to make it myself.
+Recently, I learned how to make it myself.
 And now, I am sharing it with you!

 It started with a particularly juicy summer season in my garden in 2022.
 I had planted several Oregon Grape shrubs that had reached maturity, and they were prolific with dusty bluish-purple fruits.
 I signed up for two classes on how to make ink from plants and read a few books (see resources list below).